 Wherever there are Ne’re-do-wells, there are those who want to stop them.
 In Callispar, this might take the form of a strange cloaked figure stealing onto a Pirate’s ship to sink their ship.
 In the Breath, this might take the form of a masked man stealing away on an Airship to be raided, only to stop the raid.
 Whomever these unknown figures are, their deeds are well known and loved by the people they keep safe.

 The man on the ground, Warpriests are in the thick of battle where the Clerics and Paladins are on the sidelines.
 Often praying for power before battle, the Warpriest is a well-loved comrade on the battlefield, as their pats on the back and bolstering words always keep the people around them fighting.

-Where as most found with arcane talent are thrust into schooling, the Witch actively rejects it, running from this confining building to practice among the spirits of the wild.
+Where as most found with arcane talent are thrust into schooling, the Witch actively rejects it, running from this confining building to practice among the spirits of the world.
+This makes them divine casters instead of arcane.
 Perhaps this benefits them; these spirits are a difficult thing to categorize, often more ideals than an actual force.
 While a Witch can be found in an Academy, it’s an unusual sight.

 The bread and butter of spellcasters.
 These knowledge driven people have taken their abilities into their own hands, choosing to fervently study the ways of magic over fighting.
 Sometimes this happens at a young age, but for others it happens when they fail to obtain any skill in martial combat.